-When someone reports a potential case of domestic violence, the police will almost always be sent to conduct what is known as a “well check.”
+When someone reports a potential case of domestic or spousal abuse, the police will almost always be sent to conduct what is known as a domestic violence “well check.”
 What the police document in their report will be used as evidence against the defendant when and if charges are actually filed.
-Even if you have already been charged with domestic violence, it can be beneficial to know what police are looking for and what typically happens at a well check so you can tell your Vista spousal abuse attorney if a procedure was bypassed or something out of the ordinary happened at the time of your arrest.
+Even if you have already been charged with domestic violence, it can be beneficial to know what police are looking for and what typically happens at a domestic violence well check so you can tell your domestic violence defense lawyer if a procedure was bypassed or something out of the ordinary happened at the time of your arrest.

 The 9-11 Call

 Police always investigate domestic violence reports.
 In most circumstances you must let the police enter your residence on a well check.
-People often mistakenly think the police need a warrant but in an exigency or emergency which a 911 call of domestic violence would be, the police have a right to enter the residence to ensure the safety of the occupants.
+People often mistakenly think the police need a warrant but in an exigent circumstance or emergency, which a 911 call of domestic violence would be, the police have a right to enter the residence to ensure the safety of the occupants.

 The police will then write a report based on what they witnessed, documenting any broken property or visible injuries, and the statements of everyone involved.
 They will then ask if either party feels they need medical attention.
 After fully investigating and documenting the scene, the police will arrest the person they feel is the aggressor.
-The police will also help the alleged victim get an emergency protective order against the alleged aggressor.
+As part of the domestic violence well check, the police will also help the alleged victim get an emergency protective order against the alleged aggressor.

 Things to Look Out For

-You should refuse to speak to police without your lawyer present because all too often people who are actually victims of domestic violence are actually accused of being the aggressors and everything they said to defend themselves can end up being used against them.
+You should refuse to speak to police without your lawyer present because all too often people who are actually victims of domestic violence are actually accused of being the aggressors at a domestic violence well check and everything they said to defend themselves can end up being used against them.
 If you didn’t have an attorney present, you should at least try to write down what you said to the police as soon as possible because if you change your story after they fact, this may be used as proof that you are guilty.

-If you have been accused of assault or battery against a spouse or other romantic or sexual partner, please call Vista domestic violence defense lawyer Peter M. Liss at (760) 643-4050.
+If you have been accused of assault or battery against a spouse or other romantic or sexual partner, please call Peter M. Liss at (760) 643-4050.
 He offers free consultations in his office, which is located directly across the street from the Vista jail and courthouse.

 Image by Geralt